MizzouCloudDevOps/prometheus_custom_exporter/README.md

 - #2: log metric extractor: extract Http requests from Apache log file on any web server, exports two Counter metrics, one for total number of http requests, and the other one for the total bytes for all the http requests.
+Data are published on port 9002 for Prometheus to consume and Grafana to visualize.

 ## Usage